Ports

 - Open the server page → Ports tab.

-- Click Add Port.
+- Click Add port.

-- Enter the IP address of the port.
+- Enter the port IP address.

 - Click Add.